 Black Women on the Move isn’t mentioned in the movie at all.
 It’s a support group organization for Black women on the move who want to help the community.
 BWOTM became an integral part of the women’s life and was very important to them.

 In the book Bernadine plans to use some of the settlement money to donate to UNCF, the NAACP, Black women on the Move, the Urban League, and feed some of the kids in Africa that she sees on television at night.
-In the film none of that is made mention to.
+In the film none of that is mentioned.

 Of all the characters, I think that Bernadine was the most unstable in the book.
 I say this because she popped Xanax pills like they were candy and smoked cigarettes heavily.
 The sad thing is that she had stopped smoking but started back after John left her.
 Her smoking was included in the film but not her taking Xanax pills.
 Taking those Xanax pills are a central part of her character in the book, it represented how she had started taking those years prior to John leaving to cope with her miserable life.
-For that not to be in the film takes away from whom her character is in essence and denies the audience from truly seeing and understanding how unhappy she had been for a long time prior to John leaving.
+For that not to be in the film, it takes away from who her character is and denies the audience from truly seeing and understanding how unhappy she had been (for a long time) prior to John leaving.

 Making Changes